bridcourtney/Your-PMP-Journey/README.md

     <img src="/static/img/car_sm.png">

      ### Customer Testimonials
 -    Registered site Users have the option to add a Testimonial.
-Our Customer Testimonials are displayed in a carousal.
+Our Customer Testimonials are rendered from the Testimonial app and displayed in a carousal.
 Testimonials are maintainable in the Admin                section.

      <img src="/static/img/test_lg.png">